 Quality Glossary Definition: Employee empowerment

 Employee empowerment is defined as the ways in which organizations provide their employees with a certain degree of autonomy and control in their day-to-day activities.
-This can include having a voice in process improvement, helping to create and manage new systems and tactics, and running smaller departments with less oversight from higher-level management.
+This can include having a voice in process improvement, helping to create and manage new systems and tactics, and running smaller departments or projects with less oversight from higher-level management.

 How Does Employee Empowerment Work?